 T8N Magazine is pleased to have a group of stellar contributors.
-They include:
+They include, past and present:

 Tracey L. Anderson